Plutonomicon/plutonomicon/numeric.md

 - For any `x, y, z`, `(x ^- y) ^- z = x ^- (y + z)`
 - For any `x`, `x ^- x = zero ^- x = zero`

-Both `Natural` and `NatRatio` are valid instances of this type class; in both cases, monus corresponds to the &#39;difference-or-zero&#39; operation, which can be (informally) described as:
+Both `Natural` and `NatRatio` are valid instances of this type class; in both cases, monus corresponds to the 'difference-or-zero' operation, which can be (informally) described as:

 ```haskell
 x ^- y